 It’s time to make for your final destination; Broome.
 Broome has a lot to offer, from renowned beaches, to wildlife experiences and incredible outdoor activities.
 Spend a day visiting the world-famous Horizontal Falls via fast boat, or book a flight over the scenic Buccaneer Archipelago.
 See some of the largest dinosaur footprints in the world, made more than 130 million years ago, on the Dinosaur Coast at Dampier Peninsula.
 These dinosaur tracks are the most diverse in Australia and a must-see.

 Every Saturday morning there is a great vibe at the Broome Courthouse Markets, with delicious treats on offer as well as local arts and crafts.
 If you’re feeling like a pamper session, visit the Bali Hai Spa for a relaxing massage at Cable Beach.
 The spa also has accommodation options.
 Finally, it is hard to visit Cable Beach without mentioning one of its most iconic experiences: a camel ride along the sands.

-Start planning your road trip through Western Australia today with flights to Perth, accommodation and car hire.
+Start planning your road trip through Western Australia today with flights to Perth, accommodation and car hire or motorhome hire.
 You can also save by booking your airfare and accommodation together with one of Webjet’s holiday packages.